 That’s why we recommend our STANDARD SERVICE which includes a deluxe company binder with all the formation documents you need to establish who is who and what each party contributes and what ownership each party gets for their contribution.
 Even though it costs more than the bare-bones service, it can be well worth it in the end.

 If you formed your company with our mini-service and haven’t executed the documents you should, you can order a corporate kit now, and get it done, before a situation arises.
 Call us now.

-For more information on why you should obtain a Deluxe Kit click HERE to read this great article written by Harvard’s Paul Sponaugle called How Thin is your Veil?
+For more information on why you should obtain a Deluxe Kit read How Thin is your Veil?, written by Harvard’s Paul Sponaugle.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.